PostHog/hedgehog.vc/README.md

 ## ethos

-* **you are open** - you share everything you do publicly
+* **you are open** - you share much of your work publicly
-* **we are open** - we share everything we do publicly, and expect feedback on our decisions from anyone on this repo
+* **we are open** - we share everything hedgehog.vc does publicly, and expect feedback on our decisions from anyone on this repo
 * **bias for action** - less asking for investor updates, more getting stuck in and helping you when you need it

 ## focus